wesmason/box-file-renamer/README.md

 ## Contact

-If you have suggestions or questions, please e-mail me at wes-code [at] fiksu [dot] co
+If you have suggestions or questions, please e-mail me at wes-code [at] fiksu [dot] com.